Domestic Violence

 She also advocated for her children.
 Children at My Sisters’ Place work with their own case manager.
 Emily was committed to getting counseling for her children too.
 In the short time they were at My Sisters’ Place, the children relaxed, they knew they were in a safe place.
 They could focus on being kids.

-Emily was at My Sisters’ Place for almost two months and recently moved into her own place.
+Emily was at My Sisters’ Place for almost two months before moving into her own place.

 Your support of My Sisters’ Place and Pathways helps women like Emily find a safe place to heal and start over after experiencing abuse.